Umeon

 Cyoou Toh history is quiet.
 They never had to fight in any wars over land, never really having to put up with any resistances to their existence besides from what lived in the waters before them.
 They are known for being fishers, farmers, and philosophers, all making noise about the collective waters, viable farming littoral lands, and the state of the taothomet psyche as a whole.
 Unfortunately these are the ones notorious for being the actual drunks amongst the Cyoou Toh.
 Get a three-of-a-kind in one room and you're sure to hear them yelling about how lungs are just swim bladders, so why do they only work as such in ren form.

-Cyoou Toh may be small in population numbers, but cover a vast amount of land in the south of Umeon.
 Their homeland Drendir, their word for Walled Shallows, is known for its low, warm waters, and underground volcanoes.
 These volcanoes fuel the sea's ecosystem and shapes their pantheon.
-Cyoou Toh also reside in the other mostly-water nation of Enna'ki, alongside the Soku'on.
-The Walled Shallows and the island of Enna'ki are both mostly water, with Enna'ki highly affected by tides with its low to below sea level lands, resulting in Cyoou Toh mostly living on interconnecting docks, or within stilt houses.
+Cyoou Toh also reside alongside the Soku'on in the other mostly-water nation of Enna'ki.
+Both locations highly affected by tides with its low to below sea level lands, resulting in Cyoou Toh and Soku'on living on interconnecting docks, or within stilt houses.

 Swamp drakes are also a highly popular pet, great for helping with herding, for protection in the waters, or just a swimming buddy in general.
 Cyoou Toh hate wasting anything, especially organic materials, and most inedible parts of aeons end up in their pet drakes.